Aaron Brown (rugby league)

+Playing career

+Dewsbury Rams

 Brown signed for the Dewsbury Rams in October 2012 having previously being named as the Leeds Rhinos U20 player of the year.

+Sheffield Eagles

 In October 2018 Brown joined Sheffield Eagles on a two-year deal.
 He helped the Eagles by scoring a hat-trick of tries, to win the inaugural 1895 Cup as they defeated Widnes Vikings 36–18 in the final.

+Widnes Vikings

 In October 2021 Brown signed for Widnes Vikings for the 2022 season.

+Keighley Cougars

+Brown joined Keighley Cougars in the RFL League 1 in October 2023.